tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/客户端 API/Android SDK/接口文档_intl_en.md

 ### Getting the real-time speaker volume level of voice messaging

 This API is used to get the real-time speaker volume level.
 An int-type value will be returned.
-Value range: 0–100.
+Value range: 0-200.
-*This API is different from the voice chat API and is in `ITMGPTT.java`.*
+*This API is different from the voice chat API and is in `ITMGPTT.java`*.

 #### Function prototype